ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The system allows to download the uploaded file(s)
 #### J. Capture an individual's fingerprints as per specification

-Registration Officer captures an individual’s fingerprints using fingerprint device to authenticate an individual.
+Registration officer captures an individual’s fingerprints using fingerprint device to authenticate an individual.
 Fingerprint capture is configurable by the admin at the country level.

 **Turn ON or OFF fingerprints capture**

-1. If fingerprints capture is turned ON, Registration Officer captures the individual’s fingerprints using fingerprint device.
+1. If fingerprints capture is turned ON, registration officer captures the individual’s fingerprints using fingerprint device.
 1. Alternatively, if fingerprint capture is turned OFF, the system does not show any provision for fingerprint capture and proceeds to the next step.

 When the registration officer uses fingerprint capture device to capture the individual left and right hand palm, the left thumb and the right thumb simultaneously, the system performs the following steps: